- Published on

 My First Ever Hackathon!

 Today on April 6th, 2025, I worked with some undergrads on a programming project!
-It was my first ever hackathon and it turns out It would be a wild and interest ride.
-I was faced with some unfortunate and novel challenges that I hadn't come across before, or even considered.
+It was my first ever hackathon and it turns out It would be a wild and interesting ride.
+I was faced with some unfortunate and novel challenges that I hadn't come across before or even considered.